boscoybarra/MeMe-1.0/README.md

 ![Platform iOS](https://img.shields.io/badge/nanodegree-iOS-blue.svg)

 Meme 1.0 is an App that creates fun Memes in three clicks ready to share to friends.
-This app was made from the Udacity Master Nanodegree in iOS.
+This app was made for the Udacity Master Nanodegree in iOS.